orville-wright/ticker_data/README.md

 # ticker_data

-Date: 24 Sept 2021
+Date: 28 Sept 2021
 ** Major updates **<br>
 <br>
 YAHOO.com did a major rewrite of their internal page data structures (see disclaimer below).
 This broke the finance.yahoo.com core data scraper badly.
-Debugging this needed a lot of BS4 decoding & instrumentation & telemetry to catchup with Yahoo's enhancments and impliment new scraper logic.<br>
-- That work is done, and the core scraper is now works perfectly again.
-- It's logic is a bit more robust/tollerant and accurate.
+Code is now fully aware of Yahoo's enhancments.
+Logic works good (again).<br>
-- The news ML (NLP) functionaly (i.e. -n <symbol> and -a CMD_line options) are stable & close to being done.
-It runs without error but the hinter/confidence logic is complex & need refining.
+- The news ML (NLP) prepare functionaly (i.e. -n <symbol> and -a CMD_line options) are stable.
+It runs without error & hinter/confidence logic complete.
+All that work is necessary to prepare to read a corpus of new articles etc. We need to know which articles are 'Real news reports' which articels are junk adds or bugus links to adds.
 <br>
 <br>
-- I am currently hacking on ML NLP (Natural Language Processing) code - to read news artciles for a stock and guess/inferr sentimnet
+- ML NLP (Natural Language Processing) hacking continues on - The machine wants to read news artciles for a stock and guess/inferr sentimnet
-- Major focus is to prepare for ML/NLP news reading of 100's of news articles with high confidence level on which news article to read.
-- ML/NLP prep code is live, but the final NLP TEXT reader (count vectorizers) are yet active.
-- the system now scans the news feed of multiple stocks and inferrs (with confidence) new articles that are fake/credible, their type & thier true locality
+- the system now scans the news Yahoo Finance feed of multiple stocks and inferrs (with confidence) new articles that are fake/credible, their type & thier true locality
 - This is pretty complex and very finaince.yahoo.com centric.
 But oone its complete, it wont be difficlt to port to other news data sources.